Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Riemannian optimization on Mmsg

 We begin with the Riemannian gradient of $h$ at $\theta$.
 For every $\theta \in \Mmsg$, it is defined through the Riemannian metric as the unique tangent vector in $T_\theta \Mmsg$ such that, $\forall \xi \in T_\theta\Mmsg$,

 where $\D h(\theta) [\xi]$ is the directional derivative of $h$ at $\theta$ in the direction $\xi$.
-This Riemannian gradient can be computed from the Euclidean gradient of $h$ at $\theta$.
-This transformation is given in Proposition~\ref{prop:grad} and is very convenient since this Euclidean gradient can be computed using automatic differentiation libraries such as Autograd~\cite{autograd} or JAX~\cite{jax}. \begin{proposition}[Riemannian gradient] Let $\theta \in \Mmsg$ and $h$ be a real valued function defined on $\Mmsg$.
+In the case where for every $\theta \in \Mmsg$, there exists an open $U$ of $\Emsg$, with $\theta \in U$, and a differentiable function $\bar{h}: U \to \R$ such that $\bar{h}$ restricted to $\Mmsg$ is equal to $h$, this Riemannian gradient can be computed from the Euclidean gradient of $h$ at $\theta$.
+In particular, this assumption is met by the different cost functions considered in the rest of the manuscript and the transformation of the Euclidean gradient into the Riemannian one is given in Proposition~\ref{prop:grad}.
+The latter is very convenient since this Euclidean gradient can be computed using automatic differentiation libraries such as Autograd~\cite{autograd} or JAX~\cite{jax}. \begin{proposition}[Riemannian gradient] Let $\theta \in \Mmsg$ and $h$ be a real-valued function defined on $\Mmsg$.
 The Riemannian gradient of $h$ at $\theta$ is

 where $\grad h(\theta) = \left( \G_\bMu, \G_\bSigma, \G_\bt \right)$ is the Euclidean gradient of $h$ in $\R^p \times \R^{p\times p} \times \R^n$. \end{proposition} \begin{proof} See supplementary material~\ref{supp:subsec:proof_Riem_grad}. \end{proof}